Police are looking for the driver who struck a group of people in a Fort Myers parking lot before speeding away.

 While other means of recovery may exist after a motor-vehicle collision, UM/UIM benefits are the first line of defense.
 An experienced injury lawyer in Fort Myers will also look at whether other third-parties share fault for causing or contributing to an accident.
 Parking lot design, lack of street lights and sidewalks, missing or inoperable traffic control devices and other issues may contribute.
 This particular incident occurred along Marsh Avenue, on Fort Myers’ east side, where lack of infrastructure, particularly for walkers and cyclists, has long been an issue brought to city council’s attention.

-If you are injured in Fort Myers, contact Fort Myers injury attorneys at the Garvin Law Firm at 800.977.7017 for your free initial consultation.
+If you are injured in Fort Myers, contact Fort Myers injury attorneys at the Garvin Injury Law at 800.977.7017 for your free initial consultation.